Maria Pavlova

 2008„On the right“ class of Daniel Richter, V.esch.
 Vienna

-2007„If you think of something else”, Academy of Fine Arts, Vienna
+2007„If you think of something else”, Academy of Fine Arts, Vienna, Austria

 Theatre – Opera – Film